PurdueElectricRacing/Main-Testbench/interpreter/docs/PERS.md

     - `-R, --run-routines`: This is a list of routines to run if you want to run any of them.
 Default behavior is to not run any.
       - For -R and -T, the order specified will be the order scripts are run in
     - `-b --baud`: the baud rate to use for the CAN device (only makes an impact on windows.
 If on Linux, use the `setup_can.sh` script).
 Defaults to 500kB
+    - `--no-gpio`: Passing this switch will disable the requirement for selecting a serial GPIO device.
+Only use this if your script makes no calls to pin read or write functions.
+If one of these functions is called with this switch passed, an exception will be thrown and the program will terminate.